Tour the beloved, historic arts neighborhood in Charlotte with us, from where to stay, to everything you should eat, see, and do.

 Hattie’s is a staple for a relaxed hangout.
 The inside and outside are both dog friendly.
 And in addition to beverages and snacks, there’s karaoke every Thursday 9pm-1am.
 Plus, have fun with a claw machine, pool table, darts, and board games.

 The Dog Bar

 The Dog Bar is a fun spot for fur parents and non-fur parents alike.
-Expect a lively atmosphere, lots of cute dogs, an extensive beer, wine, and liquor list and occasional live music performances.
+Expect a lively atmosphere, lots of cute dogs, plus an extensive beer, wine, and liquor list.
+There are also occasional live music performances.

 3307 N Davidson St. | dogbarcharlotte.net